juancruza46/Memory-Card-Game-GothamCityEdition/README.md

 User Stories:
 As a user I woulld like to :

-    - start a new game once I click the button
+    - start a new game once I click the start button
-    - be allowed to choose any 12 cards, in whichever order
+    - be allowed to choose any 12 cards freely
     - I would like to know when i get a match
     - I would like to keep track of : time left, remining guesses, wins/losses
-    - If i win i would like to see: time spare, winner screen with my name
+    - If i win i would like to see: time spare, winner screen
     - If i lose i would like to see: points earned, time left, guesses left, and reason for losing displayed
     - Upon the game over screen, I would like the option to return to menu or start a new gane